Eye InjuriesSkip to the navigation

 - Wear protective eyewear during sports such as hockey, racquetball, or paintball that involve the risk of a blow to the eye.
 Baseball is the most common sport to cause eye injuries.
 Fishhook injuries are another common cause of eye injuries.
 Protective eyewear can prevent sports-related eye injuries more than 90% of the time.
 An eye examination may be helpful in determining what type of protective eyewear is needed.

 - Injuries from ultraviolet (UV) light can be prevented by wearing sunglasses that block ultraviolet (UV) rays and by wearing broad-brimmed hats.
 Be aware that the eye can be injured from sun glare during boating, sunbathing, or skiing.
 Use eye protection while you are under tanning lamps or using tanning booths.
-Laser pointers have not been shown to cause eye injury.

 - Wear your seat belt when in a motor vehicle.
 Use child car seats.